DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 DefectDojo allows you to maintain your security SLAs and automatically remind teams whenever a SLA is about to get breached, or is breached.

-To use with SLAs, open the `System Settings` page and check 'Enable Finding SLAs'.
+To use SLAs, open the `System Settings` page and check 'Enable Finding SLAs'.

 You will then need to create one or more SLA Configurations, from the SLA Configuration menu (your-defectdojo.com/sla_config).